lorddaren/orquestaevaluator/README.md

 * Start Flask server `python3 app.py`
 * Navigate to the application page `http://0.0.0.0:5000/`

+## Online Version
+Visit https://orquestaevaluator.com to see it in action with the following caveat:
+* ST2 instance interaction probably won't work (unless your ST2 instance is publicly available).

 ## Examples
 Here are some screenshot examples.